Peoples' Forum on Human Rights & Business (Colombia; September 29-October 2, 2014)

 Facilitating connections and active partnerships with members of the CAWG that have the closest degree of expertise and experience in pursuing identified strategies or mechanisms, to understand their potential pitfalls and how best to gain the most from them.

-Where expertise and capacity exists to do so, and the cases match the criteria for case support – [hyperlinked] for the CAWG, the Group will collectively provide assistance, with a view to opening or strengthening spaces for accountability and remedy.
+Where expertise and capacity exists to do so, and the cases match the criteria for case support for the CAWG, the Group will collectively provide assistance, with a view to opening or strengthening spaces for accountability and remedy.
 When the CAWG is not able to provide collective and ongoing support, the group works to facilitate connections with individual Members and to needed resources.
+The criteria for providing case support, which are guiding rather than mandatory, are the following:

 The CAWG is currently providing assistance in the following cases: